-- Prearranged absences will not be scheduled during the week of standardized testing. - Every time a parent knows in advance that their student will be absent (vacations, medical/dental appointments, etc.), they are asked to complete a Prearranged Absence Form (available on FACTS Family Portal under Resource Documents or at the main office) no less than one week in advance. - In order to be considered an excused (student receives credit for make-up work) absence, the form must

-- be submitted one week in advance and approved by administration, and make-up work must be arranged with the teacher(s). - Once approved by the principal, a copy of the form will be forwarded to the teacher, who may then release make-up work.
-Teachers may require make-up work to be completed before or after the absence at their discretion. - Families should keep in mind that although some homework can be made up, students can never regain actual classroom learning experiences they miss while absent (parents are responsible for helping their student "catch-up" if necessary).
+- Prearranged absences will not be scheduled during standardized testing or finals. - Every time a parent knows in advance that their student will be absent (vacations, medical/dental appointments, etc.), they are asked to complete a Prearranged Absence Form (available in FACTS Family Portal under Resource Documents or at the main office) no less than one week in advance. - In order to be considered an excused (student receives credit for make-up work) absence, the form must be submitted one week in advance, approved by administration, and make-up work must be arranged with the teacher(s). - Upon administrative approval of a secondary student's request for a prearranged absence s/he may request make-up work from teachers, which is to be submitted as arranged by the student with their individual teachers.
+Teachers may require make-up work to be completed before or after the absence at their discretion. - Families should keep in mind that although some homework can be made up, students can never regain actual classroom learning experiences they miss while absent.
 Therefore, parents are encouraged to check the school calendar and plan family trips during regular school breaks as much as possible.
-If a vacation must stretch beyond a regularly scheduled school break (for example Christmas/Spring break) the administration strongly encourages parents to add extra days at the END of the break.
+If a vacation must stretch beyond a regularly scheduled school break (for example, Christmas/Spring Break) the administration strongly encourages parents to add extra days at the END of the break.
 Most school breaks are scheduled at the close of a grading period, so final days before the break involve much reviewing, testing, and grading.
-Students who are absent during those days may be required to test early without benefit of proper preparation which will likely result in lower grades. - To pick your student up for their appointment, come to the west-side entrance (door #2), to the school office. - The secretary will call the teacher to excuse your student to come to the office to meet you while you sign your student out.
-Parents should not go to the classroom. - o Students in pre-k will be escorted by a teachers' aide.
+Students who are absent during those days may be required to test early without benefit of proper preparation which will likely result in lower grades. - Family/education trips are allowed a maximum of 5 days per year. - Parents of students who have missed several days due to illness may want to reconsider planning a family trip to avoid loss of course credit (see above). - NOTE: Absence for senior pictures and driver's testing will not be excused.
+Students are encouraged to schedule these activities outside of regular school hours.

-Absence for Unplanned Appointment
+• Absence for Unplanned Appointments

-When a student must leave school (or will be late to school) for an unplanned appointment, parents are asked to call/email the school office specifying the reason for leaving school (doctor, dentist, funeral, etc.), the time s/he will leave the building, and approximate time of return.
+- When a student must leave school (or will be late to school) for an unplanned appointment, parents are asked to call/email the school office specifying the reason for leaving school (doctor, dentist, funeral, etc.), the time s/he will leave the building and an approximate time of return. - Students must sign out/in at the office when coming/going from campus. - As with any absence, THE STUDENT is responsible for securing assignments for make-up work from his/her teachers.